ozkulah/deepcraft-starter-models/RockPaperScissorsDetection/README.md

 ## Overview

 The **Rock, Scissors, Paper Detection Project** is a real-time gesture recognition system powered by a YOLO-based backend for detecting and classifying hand gestures.
-The project aims to build a robust end-to-end system that identifies rock, scissors, and paper gestures from live video input and determines the outcomes based on the game's rules.
+The project aims to build a robust end-to-end system that identifies rock, scissors, and paper gestures from live video input.

-This project highlights the efficient integration of advanced object detection techniques with interactive applications, making it ideal for:
+This project allows the user to build object detection models that can be used in interactive applications, making it ideal for:
 - **Educational purposes**
 - **AI-powered games**
 - **Gesture-controlled systems**

-Users can further enhance the system by training their own models, importing new data, and evaluating performance using the provided tools.
+Users can further expand this project by traininig their own models, importing new data, and evaluating performance using the provided tools.

 ## Features

-1. **Real-Time Gesture Detection**: The system uses a YOLO-based backend to detect and classify gestures accurately and in real-time.
+1. **Real-Time Gesture Detection**: The project uses a YOLO-based model to detect and classify gestures accurately and in real-time.
-2. **Outcome Prediction**: Automatically determines game outcomes (win/lose/draw) based on the detected gestures.
-3. **Custom Data Integration**: Users can add new data through the data import or data collection tools and label their own data for model training.
+2. **Custom Data Integration**: Users can add new data through the data import or using `Object Detection Data Collection Graph UX` template and label their own data for model training.
-4. **Model Evaluation**: Evaluate trained models by providing the path to a `.tflite` file, using the tools available in the `Tools` folder.
+3. **Model Evaluation**: Evaluate trained models by providing the path to a `.tflite` file, using the model evaluation object detection available in the `Tools` folder.

 ## Contents